leesharma/dotfiles/README.md

 ### License

-[MIT][LICENSE] - please feel free to fork, clone, use, or modify anything you find here.
+[MIT](LICENSE) - please feel free to fork, clone, use, or modify anything you find here.